gileoo/SPBView/doc/Manual.md

 ### A.4) Target Positions and Related Media Names

-_Forthly_, the presented media prefix and according target positions (in pixels) have to be setup.
-Each presented media (image) is identified by its prefix, which has to be contained in the name of the presented media name: e.g. 'LeftTarget.png' as media name and 'Left' as predix for identification.
-The default csv file __EyeTargets.conf__ can be modified to do so:
+_Forthly_, the presented target name and positions (in pixels) have to be setup.
+Each presented media (image) is identified by its name and related to the configured target.
+The default csv files __EyeTargets.conf__ and __Media.conf__can be modified to do so:
 ```
 Prefix	PositionXPx	PositionYPx	Diameter
 start	960	540	30